Mattias Carlsten group - Cancer immunotherapy

 The main research focus for the research group is to study how the immune system can be utilized to treat cancer.
 More specifically, the group focuses its work around basic biology and genetic engineering of Natural Killer (NK) cells with the overall aim of applying new discoveries in settings of cellular cancer immunotherapy.
 The group is also focusing on transplantation biology including therapies for patients with post-transplantation leukemia relapse.

-Associate Professor Dr. Mattias Carlsten received his M.D. and Ph.D. from Karolinska Institutet, Stockholm, Sweden.
+Associate Professor Dr. Mattias Carlsten received his M.D. and Ph.D. from Karolinska Institutet.
 After working as Post-doc and Staff Scientist with Dr. Richard W Childs at the Hematology Branch, National Heart, Lung and Blood Institute, National Institutes of Health (NIH), USA, Mattias Carlsten launched his translational research group at the Karolinska Institutet during late 2016.

 Mattias' research focuses on natural killer (NK) cell biology and how NK cells can be used for cancer immunotherapy, with a particular focus on translating new findings from the bench to the bedside.
 He also runs project related to T cell-based therapies.
-Dr. Carlsten has experience in running clinical trials on adoptive NK cell infusion at both the Karolinska Institutet and the NIH, and has been involved in multiple clinical studies of drugs aimed at bolstering tumor cytotoxicity by endogenous NK cells.
+Dr. Carlsten has experience in running clinical trials on adoptive NK cell infusion at both the Karolinska Institutet and the NIH.
+Dr. Carlsten has been involved in multiple clinical studies of drugs aimed at bolstering tumor cytotoxicity by endogenous NK cells.

-As a physician-scientist, sharing his position as research Group leader at Karolinska Institutet with his role as a clinician (Specialist in Hematology) at the Center for Cell Therapy and Allogeneic Stem Cell Transplantation (CAST) at the Karolinska University Hospital, Dr. Carlsten’s work is stretched from pre-clinical in vitro studies, including bench work and animal models, to early clinical trials involving cellular cancer immunotherapy and immunomodulating drugs.
+Dr. Carlsren is a physician-scientist, sharing his position as research Group leader at Karolinska Institutet with his role as a clinician (Specialist in Hematology) at the Center for Cell Therapy and Allogeneic Stem Cell Transplantation (CAST) at the Karolinska University Hospital.
+His work is stretched from pre-clinical in vitro studies, including bench work and animal models, to early clinical trials involving cellular cancer immunotherapy and immunomodulating drugs.

-Agneta works as support in all projects and take care of things that keep the lab up and running, such as taking care of cells, ordering, chemicals and risk assessments.
+Agneta Andersson supports all projects and takes care of things that keep the lab up and running, such as taking care of cells, ordering, chemicals and risk assessments.

 John DalyPhD student